Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Analysis of Retrieved Segment Number

-In this subsection, we investigate the effect of the number of retrieved segments on the performance of our method.
-We present the results in Table \ref{tab:retrieval_quantity}, which shows the accuracy for different retrieval quantities, where R@n represents the number of top-ranked segments retrieved.
+In this section, we investigate the effect of the number of retrieved segments on the performance of our framework. \autoref{tab:retrieval_quantity} shows the accuracy for different retrieval quantities, where R@n represents the number of top-ranked segments retrieved.

 The results reveal that the highest accuracy across all RETA levels is achieved when the retrieval quantity is set to 3 (R@3).
-Analyzing the trend, we can observe that the accuracy increases as the retrieval quantity goes from 1 to 3, demonstrating the benefits of retrieving more relevant segments to capture the necessary information.
-However, as the retrieval quantity increases beyond 3 and includes all retrieved segments, the accuracy declines.
-This suggests that including too many segments may introduce noise or irrelevant information, which adversely affects the method's performance.
+Analyzing the trend, we can observe that the accuracy increases as the retrieval quantity goes from 1 to 3, demonstrating the benefits of retrieving more segments to capture additional information.
+However, as the retrieval quantity increases beyond 3, the accuracy declines.
+This suggests that including too many segments may introduce noise or irrelevant information, which adversely affects performance.

-These findings highlight the importance of designing an appropriate retrieval quantity based on the length and complexity of the text.
-Striking the right balance is crucial, as including excessive segments may decrease accuracy due to irrelevant or redundant information.